mhamzaq869/bleumint_coin/README.md

 # Bleumintcoin

-you have to add your admin email and its password in order to send email for verification
+you have to add your email and its password inside config.js file in order to send email for verification